 Somehow it’s not the worst part though.
 The worst part, is beyond our darkest nightmares.

 It started in the early 30’s.
 Camps began to spring up.
 First they were simply concentration camps—places where enemies of the state were “concentrated”.
 Laws were passed to make it easier to pass laws to make it easier to imprison people.
 Most were political enemies but they also included homosexuals, gypsies or other social “deviants”.
 In all Nazi Germany would build 40,000 camps, concentration camps, death camps.

 By the end of the decade, the German euthanasia plan began.
 The state began to kill infants and toddlers with special needs.
 Soon they advanced to special needs children and teenagers under 17.
 And then they went on to adults.
 By the end of 1939, they had killed 200,000 or so handicapped German citizens.
 And it was getting hard to do.

 The Nazi’s worked hard at it though.
 They innovated and perfected their craft.
 As they began to execute tens of thousands of Russian soldiers and civilians on the eastern front, German soldiers began to complain of “battle fatigue.”
 It wasn’t easy shooting women and children.
-So they innovated.
+Necessity is the mother of invention.
+So they invented a new death.
 They began to use mobile gas vans to do the job.
 And the death engine gained speed.